Campaign of the Month: June 2014

 Miguel Village : One of the oldest villages to be found in the region, the village of Miguel has an ancient feel to it, which was carefully cultivated to make the place something of a tourist attraction.
 Among the primary attractions, is the ancient mission church, cared for by an ancient order of Catholic nuns, known as the Order of Santa Rosa, a local saint.

 The village consists mainly of a dozen small tourist shops, several wood-working facilities, and a handful of support facilities for the local industry, namely an industrial tire store, a pair of vehicle repair shops, and a Solaro Oil Company fuel station for the large number of vehicles in the area.
 In addition, a pair of general stores (namely selling timber-related goods and tools), a typical Banco Nacional de Sangria, a soccer pitch, and a pair of local bars and pubs.
+A Dingo Brand Corporation store also opened in late-3026, and has proven valuable to all the local farmers.

 Miguel Timber Mill